Kindergarten – Grade 12

 Library.
 The library is a place of adventure and learning for our Early Years students.
 Students may find that the library has been transformed into an Egyptian tomb or a medieval castle where books provide entrance to realms of new knowledge and enjoyment.
 The library staff may be dressed as doctors to address the need to care for books, or you might find them dressed up as their favourite book character to promote I Love to Read month.

 Technology.
 ICT concepts are learned and used practically in each curriculum area.
 We follow Manitoba guidelines in a program called Literacy with Information Communication Technology (LwICT), while also teaching students to use ICT responsibly and ethically, to support critical and creative thinking about information, and to think about communication as citizens of the global community.

-The Early Years program provides an exciting and creative variety of extra-curricular activities, including intramural sports, clowning, drama, and puppetry.
+The Early Years program provides an exciting and creative variety of extra-curricular activities, including intramural sports and drama.
 Students have fun while building social skills, and learning through active, structured play.

 ~ Jeff Thiessen, Middle Years Vice Principal

 The LCS Middle Years program of study uses the full Manitoba school curriculum with the added thread of a biblical worldview woven across all subject areas.
 Students experience an integrated approach to learning curriculum while living out spiritual values in the world around them.

 The Middle Years music program builds upon the solid foundation of the Early Years.
 Grade 5 students receive 135 minutes per cycle of Orff-based music training and 30 minutes of choir per cycle.
 The Grade 6–8 music program is a mandatory combination of band and choir.
 Students receive 210 minutes of music per cycle including theory and ear training.